rTeenDeveloper/TeenDeveloperSlack/Rules.md

 ### By joining our Community even though there aren’t many trolls or jerks you agree that you’ll be respectful and listen to our rules

 ### In case you violate a rule you’ll be warned and given a penalty.
 If you get 4 Penalties your account is going to be suspended.
 If you get a warning and you think it’s wrong you can appeal it to the *mod team.
-If you have your account suspended please message one of the moderators on our Subreddit.
+If you have your account suspended please message one of the moderators on our subreddit or email rteendeveloper+banhammer@gmail.com.

 ### We reserve the right to ban users if the violation is much more serious!